Skip to main content

 Like Columbus before him, Cuaron found his time on Potter gratifying but exhausting.
 Pre-production for the fourth film came right on the heels of post-production of the third.
 And so, Cuaron let newcomer Mike Newell take over the reins.
 Newell actually had a surprisingly robust resume before Potter with films like Four Weddings and a Funeral and Donnie Brasco, as well as a handful of low-key films.

 It was under Newell that magic suddenly had a much more visual form to it.
-Whenever we saw magic in the first films, Harry would usually point his wand, and something would either explode or fall over.
+With a few exceptions, whenever we saw magic in the first films, Harry would usually point his wand, and something would either explode or fall over.
 From here on out, we’ll more often see flashes of light shooting out from Harry’s wand like it’s a laser gun.
 This visual component is necessary for the Priori Incantantem encounter in this film’s climax, and it will also lay the foundations for the series’ full jump to war-movie in the next film.

 Newell's film introduced a very adolescent sensibility to the series, and this is arguably his biggest contribution to the franchise.
 Teenage angst finds its way into the wizarding world, moping on the ballroom steps after prom night doesn't go the way we wanted it to.
 Yates will run with this during his films, especially Half-Blood Prince, but it was under Newell's purview that Hogwarts started to feel more like a high school.